ccummings418/PA_CropCircle/README.md

-# Useful Precision Ag Tools
+# Useful Precision Ag Tools - Crop Circle Phenom
-*These are some useful tools and coding tricks I have developed for PA management in corn.*
+*These are some useful tools and coding tricks I have developed for PA management in corn using the multiparameter Crop Circle Phenom sensor.*

-Created by Cadan Cummings

 ## Crop Circle Phenom Excel Macro
 ### About the Sensor